pmq20/tracing-a-memory-leak-in-a-long-running-eventmachine-application-en/README.md

-# Slide: Tracing a Memory Leak in a Long Running Eventmachine Application
+# Presentation: Tracing a Memory Leak in a Long Running Eventmachine Application

 In Huanteng Smart we manufacture smart household gadgets which all connect to a single long running eventmachine application to receive and send instructions with the server.
 This eventmachine application is a single Linux process holding all TCP connections never closes them.
 One day, we found that this process was leaking memory, and here is how we managed to trace its cause.